flolivei/SportsTracker/README.md

 The development of SportsTracker took place on a local platform, but with some small adjustments it can be migrated to on online platform like Heroku and automate the execution of the script once a day.

-By manipulating the tables in the database we are able to retrieve data for further analyses on the availability of clubs in a specific city. database was initially developed in SQLite.
+By manipulating the tables in the database we are able to retrieve data for further analyses on the availability of clubs in a specific city.